Ohdele/Linux-Automation-Monitoring-Platform/README.md

 A daily backup script (scripts/backup-clean.sh) archives the project directory to /var/backups using tar and automatically deletes backups older than 7 days.
 The task includes creating the script, adjusting paths, setting execution permissions, testing the script, verifying backup creation in /var/backups, and scheduling daily execution via a cron job.

 [View Output in docs/task2-output.txt]

+## Task 3: Configuration Management with Ansible

+Ansible playbooks were created and executed to automatically provision the full LAMP stack (Apache, MariaDB, PHP) and deploy a test application file.
+[View Output in docs/task3-output.txt]